 Now these three are more or less identical (only a couple of songs worth of difference) but the best production job is on Precise Modern Lovers Order

-So, if you like this type of music, buy
+So, if you like this type of music, listen to

 This is my favorite of all - these are the cds I listen to the most.
 He is down on this period lately (in an interview in Take Me to the Plaza he says that the stuff in this period was too cute).
 After the Punk phase he made a lot of people mad with turn to this lighter but more fun (and better) material and it seems that he now agrees with his critics (he would often get booed on stage when he did this stuff live at the time).
 Jonathan pretty much ignores this stuff in his live shows these days, oh well ...

-- Jonathan Richman & The Modern Lovers - hard to find but rereleased by Castle (2004)
+- Jonathan Richman & The Modern Lovers - doesn't seem to be available currently on streaming sites

-- Jonathan Richman & The Modern Lovers +4 - currently available (2004) same as the above except they threw on 4 songs from the punk phase for some reason (why they didn't include some previously unreleased material instead is beyond me)
+- Jonathan Richman & The Modern Lovers +4 - same as the above except they threw on 4 songs from the punk phase for some reason (why they didn't include some previously unreleased material instead is beyond me) - this one doesn't seem to be available on the streaming sites

 - Rock 'n' Roll With The Modern Lovers - really hard to find but rereleased by Castle (2004)

 - Rock 'n' Roll With the Modern Lovers +1 - currently available (2004), same as the above.
-They threw on an extra version of Dodge Veg-O-Matic, the only difference is it includes a spoken intro where the band makes fun of Jonathan's car (this version also appears on the Beserkely Years compilation).
+They threw on an extra version of Dodge Veg-O-Matic, the only difference is it includes a spoken intro where the band makes fun of Jonathan's car (this version also appears on the Beserkely Years compilation) - this is the one that's available for streaming

 - Back In Your Life - hard to find but Castle is rereleasing this one too